 RUH, EVA wife of M. Ruh/dau. of Johann Hasel and Anne Prizibul/b.
 11 May 1804, near Pilsen, Bohemia/d.
 3 May 1879/cause: old age/bur.
 Manitowoc Rapids, Roman Catholic cemetery

-RUMPF, MRS. H. From Der Nord Westen, 16 May 1895: Death on Tues. last week of Mrs. H. Rumpf of Mishicott.
+RUMPF, MRS. H. Notes From Mishicott: Mrs. Rumpf who has been living with Mrs. Hans Beyer, committed suicide Tuesday morning by drowning herself in a well.
+Fear of becoming helpless in her old age and family trouble probably led to her rash deed.
+She had attempted to commit suicide several times before.
+Manitowoc Pilot Thursday, May 9, 1895 pg.
+2 ******** Death on Tues. last week of Mrs. H. Rumpf of Mishicott.
 The deceased was about 64 yrs. of age and took her own life by leaping into a well and drowning.
+Der Nord Westen, 16 May 1895

 RUMPF, HENRY Henry Rumpf, Aged Kossuth Man, Dies Funeral services were held at Francis Creek this morning for Henry Rumpf, well known resident of Rockwood whose death was sudden on Tuesday from a stroke of apoplexy which he suffered while about the house.
 He was 78 years of age, a native of Germany and had resided in the town of Kossuth for forty years.
 He is survived by two sons, Frank at Rockwood and Albert at Two Rivers and one daughter, Mrs. William Bolzenthal, a resident of the county.
 Manitowoc Herald News, Thursday, May 31, 1928 Page 2